 Be sure to scrutinize the reports for inaccuracies and file a dispute about anything that you find which is wrong.
 If you’ve found that you’re the victim of identity theft, you’ll have to file a police report.
 After you get any errors removed, you’re entitled to another free report to ensure that the changes were made.

 You can improve your score by paying your bills on time and utilizing a lower percentage of your available credit.
 This means not cutting up any credit cards, just paying down the balances.
 Ideally, you want your credit utilization to be under 20 percent to get the lowest mortgage rate.

 If you find an ignored outstanding debt, call the creditor to work out a payment plan.
 If the balance due is in dispute, you’ll need to have evidence to back up your contention when you apply for a mortgage.

-Large down payments land the lowest mortgage rate
+2. Large down payments leads to the lowest mortgage rate

 When it comes to mortgages these days banks are risk averse.
 A substantial down payment tells a lender you should get the lowest mortgage rate, because you have a lot invested in your home and are less likely to default.

 Put yourself on a budget and see where you can cut to save.
 Don’t eat out every lunch—brown-bagging can easily save you $1,250 a year, $6,250 in five.
 If you scrutinize your budget with a gimlet eye, you can find other places to cut.